Schilling led CCU in hitting in 1993 and '94 and coached at CCU from 1995-2000

 #4 Matt Schilling

-Schilling has spent the previous 12 years as the senior director of on-field instruction at the Baseball Factory in Columbia, Md., which is one of the - if not the - premier recruiting services in the country.
+Between his time at Coastal, Schilling spent 12 years as the senior director of on-field instruction at the Baseball Factory in Columbia, Md., which is one of the - if not the - premier recruiting services in the country.
 In his stint with the Baseball Factory, Schilling served three years as an associate scout with the Atlanta Braves, working under current Kansas City Royals Assistant General Manager J.J Picollo.
 At the Baseball Factory he worked one-on-one with many future college and professional players including Giants infielder Manny Burriss.
 He also worked, organized and ran various Baseball Factory events that featured future big leaguers David Wright, B.J.
 Upton, Gavin Floyd, Delmon Young, Will Rhymes, Chris Perez and Derek Holland, among others.

 As a student-athlete at Coastal, Schilling played for then head coach John Vrooman and led the team in hitting in both the 1993 (.331) and `94 (.356) seasons.
 Schilling earned first team All-Big South honors as a second baseman in 1994 and was a nominee for the Rotary Smith Award, which goes to the nation's top collegiate player.
 In 1993, he helped the Chants win the Big South regular season championship.
 He additionally was a member of the soccer program.

 Schilling was an assistant for Coach Vrooman one season and stayed on for the first four seasons of the Gary Gilmore era.
 In his final season in Conway, the Chants posted a 43-15 overall mark and went 10-2 in league play to win the Big South regular season title.